Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 - Customer addresses, and customers.
 - All custom fields from _COM_Customer_ and _COM_Address_ tables.
 They are added to the _Commerce_Customer_ and _Commerce_CustomerAddress_ respectively.
 - A `SiteOriginName` custom field is created for customers who are not registered users to preserve the source site information.
 For registered users, this value will be `null` because Xperience by Kentico does not support site-specific customer bindings.
 - Some system fields in Kentico Xperience 13 are no longer used in Xperience by Kentico.
 Specify the ones you want to migrate in `appsettings.json` using the `IncludeCustomerSystemFields` and `IncludeAddressSystemFields` configuration options.
 Migrated system fields are prefixed with a configurable prefix (default `KX13_`) to avoid conflicts.
-You can customize this using the `SystemFieldPrefix` option.
-The specified fields are migrated to the respective database tables in the order in which they were specified.
+You can customize the prefix using the `SystemFieldPrefix` option.
+The specified fields are migrated to the respective database tables as custom fields in the order in which they were specified.
   As an example, take the following `Commerce_Customer` columns:

   ```text